pFarb/awesome-crypto-papers/CONTRIBUTING.md

 - Add one link per commit.

+- No links to paid resources - only reference materials available for free (or at cost of an e-mail).

 - Add one commit per Pull Request.

 - Add the link: `- [paper-name](http://example.com/) - A short description ends with a period.` Mentioning authors in description is recommended, if there are too many - mention first 2 and "et al.".